BrewChef/Owl-Marlin/README.md

 - Androiditto@gmail.com

 ## This Version
-This version is dedicated to all non approbved changes that enables the usage of MKS_MINI_12864
+This version is dedicated to all non approbed changes that enables the usage of MKS_MINI_12864
 FYSETC RGB Panels
 and all SKR BOARD Family